-We are the LWOP’s of CSP-SOLANO, Vacaville, California, and, through communications such as this, we seek to encourage Legislators, Churches, Friends, Families and existing Grassroot Organizations to adopt and/or support our cause.
+We are the LWOP’s throughout the State of California, and through communications such as this, we seek to encourage Legislators, Churches, Friends, Families and existing Grassroot Organizations to adopt and/or support our cause.
 First and foremost, we believe you should know WHO WE ARE.

 We are a multi-ethnic, multi-faith, multi-background group of men with one common thread and goal.
 The thread we share, is the fact that each of us are serving sentences of Life Without Parole for alleged offenses ranging from murder, murder-robbery etc. The average age of our current membership is forty (40) plus, with exception of new, younger members, who recently started their sentences.
 The average time already served for our senior members, ranges from 20 thru 35 plus years.
 Of that particular group, most were “first offenders” when arrested and charged; the vast majority were under age twenty-three (23) when committed.

 Our common goal is two (2) fold.
 First, we’d like to change “our communities’” perception (and later society as a whole) about LWOPs and lifers in general, in that, police, prosecutors and most media have labeled us “the worst of the worst,” monsters, with no redeemable values and/or a cancer on society.
 And, in a small number of cases, that description may in fact be justified.
 However, the majority of us are loving Fathers, Uncles, Brothers, Nephews, Sons and Grandsons, who made serious mistakes in a moment of ignorance, committing an act, or acts (yes, deserving of punishment), but certainly not the slow barbaric death California calls Life Without Parole.
 What many of you may not know, and/or understand about California law (felony-murder rule etc.) is: